bnb-chain/greenfield/docs/modules/cross-chain.md

 ### Resource Entity Mirror

 The purposes of almost all the cross-chain packages are to change the state of the resource entities on the Greenfield blockchain.
-Thus the below resource entities should be able to be mirrored on BSC:
+Thus, the below resource entities should be able to be mirrored on BSC:

 1. Account